 What specialty about One Pillar Pagoda is, in the 11th century, its building principle is against the concept of gravity: big top tiny bottom.

-The new concept is revolutionary in itself, exceeding the realization of approaching the idea of “anti-gravity” in building design in the early 20th century.
+The new concept is revolutionary in itself, exceeding the realization of approaching the idea of “anti-gravity” in building the design in the early 20th century.

 The pagoda structure shows the harmonious combination of imagination and unique architecture with a system of wood beams that create the solidity and beauty for the pagoda.